basiclab/basic_usage/docs/3_python_code_formatting.md

 This guide explains how to use Black and isort to automatically format your Python code, ensuring consistency and readability across your project.

+>[!NOTE]
+> If you choose using Ruff, you can skip the Black and isort installation and configuration and jump to the [Advanced Usage with Ruff](#-advanced-usage-with-ruff) section.

 ## 🎯 What are Black and isort?

 - **Black**: An opinionated Python code formatter that automatically formats your code to comply with PEP 8 style guide